President Obama offers disaster aid to New Jersey

 Police hung signs reading: "No Scavenging."

 Cecilia Ginter, 82, said she has lived through dozens of floods in her 45 years in Little Falls.
-She said locals complain about the Passaic flooding but said authorities have done little to address the problem.
+She said locals have complained about Passaic flooding but authorities had done little to address the problem.

 "They don't do anything.
 Just study after study," she said.
 "It's getting to the point where people can't take it."

-Ginter said she hoped to move but has taken down the "For Sale" sign on her lawn.
+Ginter said she had hoped to move but has taken down a "For Sale" sign on her lawn.

 "Who is going to buy this now?" she asked.